naveen2025re-star/replit-web3-ai/MCP_SETUP.md

 ## Security Notes

-- The MCP server runs locally and doesn't store sensitive data
+- The MCP server connects to your secure auditing backend
+- Authentication is required for all auditing operations
-- Audit results are stored in your local database
+- Audit results are stored securely with session tracking
-- Web search uses public APIs (DuckDuckGo) - no API keys required
+- Credit usage is tracked and auditable
 - No smart contract code is sent to external services without explicit consent

 ## Development